 Grab Lunch At...
 Saltwater for ultra-fresh seafood with harbour views to match.
 The Guernsey Crab Linguine is a must!

 Stroll Around...
 St Peter Port, taking your time as you explore the cobbled lanes, mostly independent shops and hidden stairways leading to secret lookouts.
-Two boutiques in particular are worth a detour.
+Three boutiques in particular are worth a detour.
 Indica is a beloved family-run store that’s been part of the island’s fabric for 25 years.
-Owner Fleur (who has a great eye for design), curates a joyfully eclectic space filled with jewellery, textiles, homewares and more.
-Then just around the corner, you’ll find Evie & Me, a beautifully laid-back interiors and gift store that champions local artists, offering unique design pieces and thoughtful, design-led treasures.
+Owner Fleur (who has a great eye for design) curates a joyfully eclectic space filled with jewellery, textiles, homewares and more.
+Just around the corner, Evie & Me is a beautifully laid-back interiors and gift store that champions local artists, offering unique design pieces and thoughtful, design-led treasures.
 Whether you’re after a one-of-a-kind print or a perfect present, it’s impossible to leave empty-handed.

 Catch The Sunset At...
 Cobo Bay.
 Head there for golden hour and pick up fish and chips from the beloved Cobo Chippy before finding a spot to sit back and relax.
 Don’t forget to bring a blanket and bottle of something cold to enjoy as you watch the sun sink into the sea.